FDA ESG: Complete Guide to the Electronic Submissions Gateway

 - FDA ESG is mandatory for eCTD submissions: All commercial INDs, NDAs, BLAs, and ANDAs must be submitted through the Electronic Submissions Gateway since May 2017.

-- Account setup requires 2-4 weeks: Plan ESG account registration well before your first submission deadline to allow time for setup, testing, and troubleshooting.
+- Account setup takes planning: Plan ESG account registration well before your first submission deadline to allow time for setup, testing, and troubleshooting.

 - Technical validation errors are preventable: Run comprehensive local validation against current FDA specifications before transmission to avoid TA2 failures and resubmission delays.